-The effective enhancement of otherwise Classes I, H, or G felony offenses to Class E offenses will: 1) increase the rate of active sentencing (incarceration) for affected offenses; and, 2) significantly lengthen the period of incarceration, thereby increasing the demand for prison beds.1 Table I
+The effective enhancement of otherwise Classes I, H, or G felony offenses to Class E offenses will: 1) increase the rate of active sentencing (incarceration) for affected offenses; and, 2) significantly lengthen the period of incarceration, thereby increasing the demand for prison beds.
+Table I demonstrates the average differences in active sentencing rates per offense class, and shows the minimum number of prison beds required in FY 2008-09 and 2009-10, based on Sentencing Commission threshold assumptions.
+These FY 2005-06 statistics represent averages across all prior record levels and sentencing ranges (mitigated, presumptive, and aggravated).
+Accordingly, the type of sentence imposed (active, intermediate, or community) and length of sentence imposed could vary for affected offenses.

-1 The Sentencing and Policy Advisory Commission analyzes each bill that creates or alters a criminal offense, and assesses its impact relative to the Commission's annual prison population projections.
-The Commission assumes for such bills that expanding existing or creating new criminal offenses has no deterrent or incapacitative effect on crime.
-Accordingly, the Fiscal Research Division does not assume deterrent effects for any criminal penalty bill.
+&lt;sup>1 The Sentencing and Policy Advisory Commission analyzes each bill that creates or alters a criminal offense, and assesses its impact relative to the Commission's annual prison population projections.
+The Commission assumes for